AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 kinematics, we can imagine a rocket that accelerates so much in

-(the rocket reaches the speed of light) so fast that the total
+isotropic (the rocket reaches the speed of light) so fast that

-interval in the observer's last time in the rocket will be
+the total interval in the observer's last time in the

-finite - the worldline will have a finite "length".
+rocket will be finite - the worldline will have a finite

-to display the rocket by any world point in the given Minkowski
+longer be possible to display the rocket by any world point in

-worldlines of the time type with finite acceleration; from such
+contains incomplete worldlines of the time type with finite

-spacetime it would be possible to "fly" on a rocket
+acceleration; from such spacetime it would be possible to

 Intuitively, we expect that the